theodoku/Awesome-Books/README.md

 # Awesome-Books
- It is a pair programing project to build a basic website that displays a list of books and allows user to add/remove books from a list.
+ It is a project to build a basic website that displays a list of books and allows user to add/remove books from a list.